RedisLabs/redislabs-docs/content/rs/references/rest-api/quick-start.md

 aliases:
 ---

 Redis Enterprise Software includes a REST API that allows you to automate certain tasks.
-This article contains examples of ways to send a Redis Enterprise Software REST API request.
+This article shows you how to send a request to the Redis Enterprise Software REST API.

 ## Fundamentals